By Martin Yate

 Although illegal to ask, if you are asked about marital status, it is usually prompted by concern about the impact your family duties and future plans will have on reliability and/or tenure.

 So, it is often best to answer this question and remove any doubts the interviewer might otherwise have.

 Your answer could be,

 “Yes, I am.
-Of course, I make a separation between my work and my family life that allows me to give my all to a job.
-I have no problem with travel or late hours; these responsibilities are part of my work and my family obligations have never interfered.
+Of course, I make a separation between my work and my family life that allows me to give my all to my job.
+I have no problem with travel or late hours.
+These responsibilities are part of my work, and my family obligations have never interfered.
 My references will confirm this for you.”

 Most often asked of women in their childbearing years.
 Legally, this isn’t any of the interviewer’s business, but it may be rooted in reliability issues with past employees.
 You could always answer “no,” because it’s illegal to ask it is difficult to penalize you later and besides, everyone has the right to a change of mind.